 Yes.
 Allow the scones to cool completely before wrapping them in plastic wrap and in an airtight container.
 Scones can be frozen for up to 3 months.
 Defrost overnight in the fridge.
 Scones can also be baked directly from frozen, add 5 minutes to the baking time.

-Strong tasting cheeses like mature or vintage cheddar, tasty cheese in New Zealand does very well.
+Strong-tasting cheeses like mature or vintage cheddar, and tasty cheese in New Zealand do very well.

 Microwave day-old scones for 10-20 seconds next to a small bowl of water.
 Or place in a 150°C/ 300F/Gas Mark 2 oven for 5 minutes with a bowl of water to add some moisture back into the scones.